Graduate School of International Relations and Pacific Studies

 - The degree programs provide students with professional training for careers in international affairs and management, including jobs in industry, government, international organizations, foundations, academia, and research institutes.
 Students receive broad training across professional areas, enabling those seeking careers in government to appreciate the interests of the private sector and those planning business careers to understand decision making in public organizations.
 The program combines core course work in applied social sciences with professional subjects, language training classes, and regional studies to provide students with the skills and knowledge to work effectively in the Pacific region.

 - IR/PS serves as a center for research on issues of common concern to the nations of the Pacific.
 Since the region has become a focal point of economic and security relations, the demand for information and research centered on this dynamic region has increased.
-Consequently, IR/PS is home to several renowned research institutes and programs, including the Institute on Global Conflict and Cooperation, the Center for U.S.-Mexican Studies, the Center on Pacific Economies, and the Global Information Industries Center.
+Consequently, IR/PS is home to several renowned research institutes and programs, including the Institute on Global Conflict and Cooperation, the Center for U.S.-Mexican Studies, the Center on Pacific Economies, the 21st Century China Program, the Fudan-UC Center on China, the Korea-Pacific Program, the Laboratory on International Law and Regulation (ILAR), the Policy Design and Evaluation Lab (PDEL), and the Global Information Industries Center.
 In addition, the school supports collaborative relationships within the UC San Diego community by partnering with institutions such as Scripps Institution of Oceanography and the Institute of the Americas.

 - As part of the University of California system, IR/PS plays an important role in developing public awareness and understanding of the Pacific region.
 Programs of public outreach, including visiting lecturers, research seminars, and roundtable discussions, add to the information available to citizens and interest groups about international issues that affect their lives.

-The degrees offered by the school include a professional master of Pacific international affairs (MPIA), a master of advanced studies in international affairs (MAS-IA), a doctor of philosophy (PhD) in political science and international affairs offered jointly with the Department of Political Science, and a bachelor of arts/master of international affairs (BA/MIA) offered jointly with the International Studies Program.
+The degrees offered by the school include a professional master of Pacific international affairs (MPIA), a master of advanced studies in international affairs (MAS-IA), a doctorate in political science and international affairs offered jointly with the Department of Political Science, and a five year bachelor of arts/master of international affairs (BA/MIA) offered jointly with the International Studies Program.
 Training emphasizes international relations, economics and management, public policy, country and regional studies, and languages of the region.